FahadAlshehrii/DevOps_FastAPI_Pipeline/README.md

 ### 2. Containerization (Dockerfile)

-The application is packaged using a slim Python image to keep image size minimal:
+The application is packaged using a slim Python image to keep the image size as small as possible:

 ```dockerfile
 FROM python:3.11-slim